We Welcome Your Application to Join Us!

 - Be sure to bring comfortable clothes that can get dirty and worn while volunteering.

-- Linens and pillows are provided at all accommodations.
+- Linens and pillows are provided at most group accommodations.
+Students may choose to use their sleeping bag for additional warmth if necessary.

 - There are no reimbursements for lost, damaged or stolen items.